wavefrontHQ/docs/pages/doc/tracing_java_tutroial.md

 permalink: tracing_java_tutorial.html
 summary: Configure your OpenTracing Java application to send data to Wavefront using the OpenTracing Java SDK.
 ---
-In this tutorial, you configure a sample application with the Wavefront OpenTracing Java SDK with a sample application to send data to Wavefront.
-Let's get started!
+In this tutorial, you configure a sample application with the Wavefront OpenTracing Java SDK.
+The application will send data to Wavefront.
+Let’s get started!

 ## Prerequisites

-* Java 8 or above.
+* Java 8 or later.
-* Install the Docker platform to run the Wavefront proxy.
+* Install the Docker platform.
+You’ll later run the Wavefront proxy on Docker.
 * Clone the sample application.
+Open the command prompt and run the following command:
   ```
   git clone https://github.com/wavefrontHQ/distributed-tracing-sample-apps.git
   ```
-  This repository has many sample.
-Navigate to the dropwizard-app application using the terminal.
+  This repository has many sample applications.
+Navigate to the dropwizard-app application.
   ```
   cd distributed-tracing-sample-apps/Wavefront-DT/dropwizard-app/
   ```